C2DH/ranketwo-submissions/lessons/drafts/digital-maps-and-historical-inquiry.md

 *Learning outcome - apply internal source critique to a map*

-Since the 19<sup>th</sup> century, **the rise of nationalisms in Europe and worldwide highlighted the importance of population: ethnicity, language and religion represented high stakes in political antagonisms over perceived majorities and minorities and contested borders.
+Since the 19<sup>th</sup> century, the rise of nationalisms in Europe and worldwide highlighted the importance of population: ethnicity, language and religion represented high stakes in political antagonisms over perceived majorities and minorities and contested borders.
 The censuses conducted on a regular basis by states provided a statistical basis for measuring the use of language, demographic development, etc. over a longer period.
-Political debates were reflected in the cartographic production and census data was used to depict populations - and national(istic) arguments.**
+Political debates were reflected in the cartographic production and census data was used to depict populations - and national(istic) arguments.

-You will work with two maps that were created in the context of World War One and used respectively by the Polish and Hungarian delegations during the peace conference in Paris 1919/20 to legitimize national-territorial claims.
+You will work with two maps that were created in the context of [World War One](https://en.wikipedia.org/wiki/World_War_I) and used respectively by the Polish and Hungarian delegations during the peace conference in Paris 1919/20 to legitimize national-territorial claims.
 These examples give insight into aspects of the cartographic debates about populations at the time.
 Both map authors were founding fathers of geography in their respective countries.

+**Contextual information and maps**

-[Eugeniusz Romer](https://en.wikipedia.org/wiki/Eugeniusz_Romer) (1871-1954) had produced maps during the war.
+Polish cartographer [Eugeniusz Romer](https://en.wikipedia.org/wiki/Eugeniusz_Romer) (1871-1954) had produced maps during the war.
 In its aftermath, these maps served as cartographic templates for the Polish delegation's maps at the Paris peace conference (published as Polski atlas kongresowy in 1921).
 His high credibility among international geographers and his personal friendships with some experts on the side of the Allied Powers, especially the highly influential American expert [Isaiah Bowman](https://en.wikipedia.org/wiki/Isaiah_Bowman), increased the authoritativeness of the maps presented by the Polish delegation among the decision makers.
 In a map entitled “The political and ethnographical territory of Poland (1772)”, Romer supports a maximalistic approach to Polish territorial claims by the combination of the territory of the Polish-Lithuanian Commonwealth (“Poland” in its borders of 1772) and additional areas in the west with some Polish populations.
 We can see the strategy of creating a normative connection between language use and political boundaries.

 Figure 1: Chodkiewicz, Bronisław, Bronisław Gubrynowicz, Adolf Holzhausen, Karol Nitsch, Jacek Nowak, Eugeniusz Romer, Jacek Rutkowski, Władysław Semkowicz, Władysław Szafer, and Stanisław Wiktor Weigner, eds.
 1916. *Geograficzno-statystyczny atlas Polski [1-3]*.
 (Geographical and Statistical Atlas of Poland).
 Gebethner i Wolff.
 PAN Kórnik Library, Kórnik, Poland.
 Public Domain.
 [URL](https://www.wbc.poznan.pl/dlibra/publication/557330/edition/474699/content)

 ![“Population - Romer 1916 Atlas Polski - Nr-9-Polacy”](/assets/images/maps-as-historical-sources/population-romer-1916-atlas-polski-nr-9-Polacy-1922-A188.jpg "Map of E. Romer representing the population of Poland, Atlas Polski, 1916.
 PAN Kórnik Library, Kórnik, Poland.
 Public Domain.")

-[Pál Teleki](https://en.wikipedia.org/wiki/P%C3%A1l_Teleki) (1879-1941), future Prime Minister on two occasions, became the leading geographer and academic mastermind of Hungarian cartography and geopolitics.
+Hungarian politician [Pál Teleki](https://en.wikipedia.org/wiki/P%C3%A1l_Teleki) (1879-1941), who served as Prime Minister on two occasions, became the leading geographer and academic mastermind of Hungarian cartography and geopolitics.
 Teleki’s extensive language skills had helped establish his international reputation before the war (he spoke German, French, and English, as well as some Dutch, Italian, and Romanian).
 During the peace negotiations between Hungary and the Allied Powers at Trianon, the official Hungarian delegation promoted the idea that Hungary was one of the most striking morphological units on the physical map of Europe, with a practically uninhabited belt of the Carpathians surrounding most of the country and creating a natural barrier.
 As a preparation for the peace talks he drafted the famous “carte rouge” as early as December 1918.
 This map was now used as an attachment to the Hungarian memoranda in order to retain as much territory as possible for Hungary, and was published in several editions even after the peace treaty of Trianon had been signed on June 4, 1920.
 Teleki’s method of not including areas that were less populated, and his choice of colors (light red for Hungarian, faint pink for Romanian) overemphasized the Hungarian-speaking minority population in Transylvania at the expense of the Romanian-speaking majority.

 Figure 2: Paul Teleki, Magyarorzság néprajzi térképe a népsűrűség alapján (Ethnographic map of Hungary based on population density), Den Haag: Lith.
 J. Smulders and Co., 1919.
 HM Military History Institute and Museum, Budapest, Hungary.
 Image reproduced courtesy of the content provider.
 [URL](https://maps.hungaricana.hu/en/HTITerkeptar/2751/)

 ![“Population - Telecki_1920_Ethnogr-Map-Hungary_03”](/assets/images/maps-as-historical-sources/population-telecki-1920-ethnogr-map-hungary-03.jpg "P. Teleki, Ethnographic map of Hungary based on population density, 1919, HM Military History Institute and Museum.
 Image reproduced courtesy of the content provider.")

 Check the maps and the contextual information provided above.
-You can also conduct some research on the web.
-Answer the following questions:
+If you feel you need further information, you can also conduct some research on the web.
+Then answer the following questions:

-Context and perspective of creation
+Perspective and context of creation
 * Who made the map?
 For whom?
 When?

-What do the maps represent:
+Choices
 * What exactly is shown on the maps?
 * What national perspectives are presented in each?

-Choices and modalities of the representation:
+* Modalities of the representation:
   * What kind of borders do you see?
   * What do the differently coloured territories stand for?
   * What is the statistical basis for this map?
   * What does the colour red stand for and what visual effect is it supposed to achieve?
   * How should the white areas on the map be interpreted?

-Audience and intention: For what purpose?
+Audience and purpose
 * What does the map tell us about the political intention of the map's author through the choice of map section and the drawn boundaries?

 Now write a short paragraph to summarize your findings:
 * What stories do the maps tell?

-**To finish, conduct your own research on the web about both maps, using the title of each as search words.
-Note which libraries and in which countries the digitized versions of these maps are available.
-Based on your findings, what are your remarks about the geographic area of diffusion of the digitized versions of the maps?**
+After their actual use, these maps were archived and, more recently, digitized.
+Conduct your own research on the web about both maps, using the title of each as search words.
+* Which libraries and in which countries digitized and make available the maps?
+* Based on your findings, what does this tell us on the cultural heritagization of these maps?

 ### 2.d Visualizing power
 By Christian Lotz